orientechnologies/orientdb-docs/Limits.md

  - there is no limitation regarding the number of properties in schema-less mode.
 The only concrete limit is the size of the Document where they can be stored.
 Users have reported no problems working with documents made of 15,000 properties
 - **Indexes** can be up to 2 Billion per database.
 There are no limitations regarding the number of indexes per class
 - **Queries** can return a maximum of 2 Billion rows, no matter the number of the properties per record
+- **Concurrency level**: in order to guarantee atomicity and consistency, OrientDB acquire an exclusive lock on the storage during transaction commit.
+This means transactions are serialized.
+Giving this limitation, _the OrientDB team is already working on improving parallelism to achieve better scalability on multi-core machines by optimizing internal structure to avoid exclusive locking._

 ## Limitations running distributed
 OrientDB v 2.0.x has some limitations you should notice when you work in Distributed Mode: